 4. Content Owners are responsible for monitoring and maintaining web content as follows:

 a.
-Content is current and accurate.
+Content is current and accurate, with fresh content posted at least weekly.

 b.
 Content Owners engage in communications that are acceptable in the VUMC workplace and respect copyrights and disclosures.
 Proprietary financial, intellectual property, patient care or similar sensitive or private content may not be revealed.